Lilian1510/ExistenzAPIFetcher/README.md

 # Existenz API Fetcher

-This package is designed to automate the loading and use of data from the MeteoSwiss Federal Office and the Federal Office for the Environment (FOEN) and is built on top of Christian Studer's ExistenzAPIs (https://api.existenz.ch/).
+This package is designed to automate the loading and use of sensor data from the MeteoSwiss Federal Office's and the Federal Office for the Environment's (FOEN) networks of stations and is built on top of Christian Studer's ExistenzAPIs (https://api.existenz.ch/).

 Data is obtained by querying a two-year, daily time series from the InfluxDB database and is returned in the form of a `pandas` dataframe.
 Functions to compute potential evapotranspiration using the `pyet` module have been implemented.